Eric-Song-Nop/Resume-Markdown-template/md/resume.md

 - A deserialize and serialize library for Unity Shaderlab.
 - More comprehensive API than Unity build in serializer.
-- Supporting full orignal Shaderlab functionality and extending with importing and exporting features.
+- Supporting full original Shaderlab functionality and extending with importing and exporting features.

 <!--